Cooking Corned Beef Brisket in a Crock pot

 Reading Time: 5 minutes Back to 5 minutes version

-corned beef brisket in a crock pot
+crock pot corned beef brisket

 Originally a form of Jewish meat preservation, corned beef brisket became associated with Irish people and St. Patrick’s Day in general only after the celebration had to adapt to the American way of life.
 Corned beef was more widely available than the bacon or salted pork originally eaten in Ireland, so it was a perfect replacement that still carried on the same tradition.
 Today’s corned beef is as likely to be smoked or grilled as boiled.
 For a juicy and classic corned beef that cooks itself while you’re working or waiting, try turning to a slow cooker for great results.